Ryan Jeffers Preview, Player Props: Twins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in MLB.

-- The Pirates' 4.60 team ERA ranks 24th among all MLB pitching staffs.
+- The Pirates have a 4.60 team ERA that ranks 21st across all MLB pitching staffs.

-- Pirates pitchers combine to give up 137 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Pirates pitchers combine to surrender 138 home runs (1.1 per game), the ninth-fewest in baseball.

-- The Pirates are sending Jackson (0-0) to the mound for his second start of the season.
+- Bido makes the start for the Pirates, his ninth of the season.
+He is 2-3 with a 5.05 ERA and 37 strikeouts through 41 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Cincinnati Reds, when he went 3 2/3 innings, allowing three earned runs while giving up five hits.
+- In his most recent time out -- out of the bullpen on Monday -- the righty threw three innings against the New York Mets, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.